 Garmin touts the 530’s “battery saver mode” which they claim doubles the battery life but turns off the screen.
 Seems like having the display turned off is a rather extreme mode.
 They also sell an auxiliary battery that snaps into the bottom of a Garmin out-front mount if you really want to extend the 530’s life.
 It sells for another $130.
 Uh, no thank you.

 In most of my riding, battery life isn’t an issue.
 Half of my rides are on routes I know so I don’t need to turn the navigation.
-I also have developed a habit of plugging in my lights and head unit every Sunday.
+I also have developed a habit of plugging in my lights and head unit every Sunday (and my Di2 the first Sunday of every month).
 They usually have enough charge to last through a regular week of 6-10 hours of riding with the limited amount of navigation I use.

 On those “long ride, navigation required” use situations, the 530 battery starts running low in the last third of the ride and gets me wondering whether it’s going to die before my legs and lungs do as we ride together toward the finish.